-Context and Impact indicators 17/12/2021 administrative units for the delimitation of these areas).
+Context and Impact indicators 17/09/2021 dissemination level Areas facing natural constraints, other than mountain: Data are reported at the level of LAU2 or another LAU (a number of Member States use different administrative units for the delimitation of these areas).
 Areas affected by specific constraints: Data collection may be carried out at the level of area designation.
 In case the designation is carried out according to the "combination of biophysical criteria", as defined in the third paragraph of Article 32(4) of Regulation (EU) No 1305/2013, the data collection level should be LAU2 or another clearly delineated local unit.
-Frequency Data available at present: At the moment data on LFAs are from 2005 (and from 2007 in the case of BG and RO). , Data on ANCs are complete since 2020.
+Frequency Data available at present: At the moment data on LFAs are from 2005 (and from 2007 in the case of BG and RO).
+Data on ANCs are complete since 2020.
 Timeliness Whenever MS update their ANC delimitation.
 Comments/caveats